Update, May 2018:

 Donations to Friends of Lopez Hill

 We gratefully accept donations to help defray administrative costs (map printing, flyers, postage, signs, etc.).
-Please make checks payable to Friends of Lopez Hill and mail to: P.O.
-Box 292, Lopez Island, WA 98261.
-You may also make a donation via PayPal:
+Donations are now being handled by the San Juan County Land Bank. [as of September 2020] Please make checks payable to San Juan County Land Bank, be sure to put Friends of Lopez Hill in the memo field, and mail to:

 Thank you for your support!

-(Please note: The Friends of Lopez Hill are not a registered non-profit organization: donations are not tax-deductible at this time.)
+(Please note: The Friends of Lopez Hill are not a registered non-profit organization: tax-deductible donations should be made to the San Juan County Land Bank.)